matchcolab/match_social/replit.md

 ## Overview

-Match Colab is a community-first networking platform designed to help people form meaningful connections through structured engagement, group participation, and trusted introductions.
-The platform focuses on authentic conversations and progressive relationship building, moving users from public group interactions to private one-on-one connections.
+Match Colab is a community-first networking platform designed to help singles find life partners through meaningful connections and conversation-first discovery.
+The platform creates a safe, supportive environment where compatibility reveals itself naturally through group interactions, shared activities, and guided discussions, avoiding the superficiality of swiping-based dating apps.

-The application serves as a social networking tool where users engage with daily prompts, participate in interest-based groups, and request introductions to other members.
-It emphasizes community trust, content moderation, and real-time engagement to create a safe and welcoming environment for forming both friendships and romantic relationships.
+The application serves as a comprehensive dating platform with a structured 6-step onboarding process that ensures only serious, verified users can access premium features like personalized introductions.
+Users progress from basic account creation to verified membership through social profile completion, comprehensive background verification, and subscription-based premium features.

 ## User Preferences